JustinBilleci/learning-progress/README.md

 *March 14th, 2024*

 Eighteenth Log: Finished the REACT to-do list!
-Instead of making the NEXT.JS project next, I'm going to focus on another REACT project I have already started to get a better grasp on it as I still have so much to learn.
+Instead of making the NEXT.JS project next, I'm going to focus on another REACT/Tailwind CSS project I have already started to get a better grasp on it as I still have so much to learn.
 That should hopefully be finished by the end of the weekend.
 Have a good one!

+*March 15th, 2024*

+Nineteenth Log: Started back up on my REACT/Tailwind CSS gym app, I feel like I am grasping the concepts of Tailwind CSS and REACT a lot more and I have high hopes for the future!
+Short log today but nothing really crazy happened just hard work, Much Love <3